cncf/wg-serverless/workflow/spec/spec.md

 You can find different Serverless Workflow examples [here](spec-examples.md)

+## Notation

+In addition to facilitating portability of the serverless workflow model, it is also important to facilitate portability of its notation between tooling.
+As part of this specification we also define the serverless workflow notation.
+Details on this can be found [here](spec-notation.md)

 ## Reference
 You can find a list of other languages, technologies and specifications related to workflows [here](references.md)